Exhibitions

 High Desert Ranger Station

 One of the first things you see when you enter the Museum grounds is a little white building with a green roof.
-It’s an authentic forest ranger office from the Mono Basin National Forest Scenic Area, built in 1933.
+It’s an authentic U.S Forest Service ranger station office building from the Toiyabe National Forest, built in 1933.

 Changing Forest